hnky/blog/How-to-use-Cognitive-Services-and-containers.md

 Optional you can mount your own storage and connect [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview?WT.mc_id=aiml-12167-heboelma).

-## Tutorial run a Text to Speech container in an Azure Container Instance.
+## Tutorial: Run a Text to Speech container in an Azure Container Instance.
 In this tutotial we are going to run a Cognitive Service Speech container in an Azure Container Instance and use the REST api to convert text into speech.

 To run the code below you need an Azure Subscription. if you don’t have an [Azure subscription](https://azure.microsoft.com/free/?WT.mc_id=aiml-12167-heboelma) you can get $200 credit for the first month.
 And have the [Azure command-line interface](https://docs.microsoft.com/cli/azure/what-is-azure-cli?WT.mc_id=aiml-12167-heboelma) installed.
 If you don't have the Azure CLI installed [follow this tutorial](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?WT.mc_id=aiml-12167-heboelma).

 ### 1. Create a resource group
+Everything in Azure always start with creating a Resource Group.
+A resource group is a resource that holds related resources for an Azure solution.

+To create a resource group using the CLI you have to specify 2 parameters, the name of the group and the location where this group is deployed.
 ```
-Create a resource group
 az group create --name demo_rg --location westeurope
 ```

 ### 2. Create Cognitive Service resource
+The next resource that needs to be created is a Cognitive Services.
+To create this resource we need to specify a few parameters.
+Besides the name and resource group, you need to specify the kind of cognitive service you want to create.
+For our tutorial we are creating a 'SpeechServices' service.

 ```
 az cognitiveservices account create \
     --name speech-resource \